 Growing in a year-round greenhouse often means contending with heat.
-For most crops, photosynthesis slows when temperatures exceed 95 F. As the dog-days of summer hit, we explore the most energy-efficient ways of cooling a greenhouse.
+For most crops, photosynthesis slows when temperatures exceed 95 F (35 C).
+As the dog-days of summer hit, we explore the most energy-efficient ways to cool down a greenhouse.

 Best for: all climates

-The first is to reduce light and heat gain to only what is necessary for growth.
-While light requirements vary by crop, most commercial greenhouse growers shoot for a Daily Light Integral (a measure light useful for growth) of 12 – 20.
+The first step in cooling your greenhouse is to reduce light and heat gain to only what is necessary for growth.
+You can do this by installing shade cloth either on the exterior or interior of your greenhouse roof.
+While light requirements vary by crop, most greenhouse growers shoot for a Daily Light Integral (a measure light useful for growth) of 12 – 20.

 The Daily Light Integral maps from Purdue University show outdoor light levels across the US.
 Keep in mind that siting and shading factors will significantly reduce light inside the greenhouse.
 If you already have a greenhouse, you can more accurately measure indoor light levels with a light meter, like the DLI Scout 100.